ConnorStew/k8s-lab/README.md

    - Initialises kubernetes nodes and joins them to the cluster.
    - Installs Calico via the Tigera operator, with the pod CIDR patched to `10.244.0.0/16` through the kustomization in [`calico/`](calico/)
-   - Fetches the admin kubeconfig to `~/.kube/k8s-lab.config` on the host.
+   - Copies the admin kubeconfig to `~/.kube/k8s-lab.config` on the host.

 ## Host requirements